uiuc-msynowiec/CS410-Project/README.md

 # Documentation
-Please see our documentation of the code in the documentation folder of our github
+Please see our documentation of the code in the documentation folder of our github.
+Below is instructions on how to run code.

 # Running the local RAG program